khowling/kh-blog/blog/2024-06-15-plat-eng/index.md

 Ensure the teams can install/configure  VS code /  VS code extensions / command line tools / docker locally, and they have connectivity from these tools to the public cloud APIs they need.

 [```@azure/identity```](https://learn.microsoft.com/en-gb/azure/aks/workload-identity-overview#azure-identity-client-libraries) libraries are now brilliant!
-Most of the time, there is no need any more to use API keys or credentials that need to be rotated, we now just use Identities & RBAC.
-Using these identity libraries, If the developer wants to run their code locally, and connect to a database in azure, the locally running app will operate with the local developers corporate identity (as per 'az login'), and as long as the dev has the appropriate RBAC on the database, all good.
+For many dependencies, there is no need any more to use API keys or credentials that need to be stored in key-vault's & rotated periodically, now, just use your EntraID's corporate identity or a Managed Identity with RBAC.
+Using these identity libraries, If the developer wants to run their code locally, and connect to a database or message service in azure, the locally running app will operate with the local developers corporate identity (obtained through `az login`), and as long as the dev has the appropriate RBAC on the database, all good.
 If they deploy their app to Azure PaaS Service, without any code changes, the code will access the database using the services managed identity.
 This makes the apps secure and resilient, and can be prompted up to production securely.

 Without these tools and access, the application teams will not be writing the most secure way of coding their app.
-Another example where restricting application teams access can lower the security of their resulting workflows & applications.

 ### 5. Track Metrics

 Track anything that causes friction.
 Anytime the application team is waiting on something, a case, access to a service, resolving a bug, track it, dashboard it, and constantly priorities securely removing friction.
 Promote the creation of issues on the platform teams repo, keep a prioritized backlog.
 Hold monthly feedback sessions.

-Application teams will try to work around issues to ship their product, this can mean using the wrong environment, or using a less than ideal service or configuration, this hides inherent issues with the platform.
+If Application teams are held up, they will try to work around issues to ship their product, this can mean using the wrong environment, or using a less than ideal service or configuration.
+So removing friction will result in better, more secure use of the public cloud.

 ## Wrapup

-Let me know what you think of these recommendations, if you are in a application team deploying to Azure, have a chat with the team providing you the environment, put in a monthly sync.
-Its important the teams collaborate to get your companies products out the door, security, reliably and on time.
+Let me know what you think of these recommendations, if you are in a Platform team supporting Azure, I'd love to hear your experiences.
+If you are in a Application Team deploying to Azure, have a chat with the team providing you the environment, show them this blog, setup a regular call, its important the teams collaborate to get your companies products out the door, security, reliably and on time.